How To Travel With Your Toothbrush

 That’s why step one on how to travel with your toothbrush is to be sure your toothbrush ends up in your toiletries bag and you stay on your normal brushing routine.

-Now let’s go over how to properly pack and protect your trusty traveling toothbrush while you’re on the go.
+Now let’s go over how to properly pack and protect your traveling toothbrush while you’re on the go.

 How do I protect my toothbrush while traveling?